cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 **cypress-react-selector**
 If you use `cy.react()` in your tests, you must manually install [`cypress-react-selector`][npmcypressreactselector] with `npm i cypress-react-selector -D`.
 You do not need to update your support file.

-**HTML Side-affects**
+**HTML Side effects**
 As of 7.0, we only clean up components mounted by the Cypress via [`@cypress/react`][npmcypressreact] or [`@cypress/vue`][npmcypressvue].

 We no longer automatically reset the `document.body` between tests.
-Any HTML side-affects of your component tests will carry over.
+Any HTML side effects of your component tests will carry over.
 Among other reasons, this is to preserve any `style` imports or script code injected into `head` at the top of your spec file or source code.

 <Badge type="danger">Before</Badge> All HTML content was cleared between spec files